 In 1999, Kari Lake returned to Arizona and became an evening anchor for KSAZ-TV (Fox 10 Phoenix).

-On November 3, 2006, Kari Lake changed her registration from Republican to Independent.
+On November 3, 2006, Kari Lake changed her registration from Republican to independent.

 On January 31, 2012, Kari Lake returned to being a Republican.

-In 2015, Lake stated on social media that she supported an adult's and young person's right to gender transition, but later reversed that position.
+In 2015, Kari Lake stated on social media that she supported an adult's and young person's right to gender transition, but later reversed that position.

 Nine days before the 2017 inauguration of Donald Trump, Lake had posted a meme on Facebook that declared the inauguration a "national day of mourning and protest", in which she asked her followers how they would react to Trump's inauguration.